+“Help!
+Why won’t my toddler won’t sleep through the night!”
+I hear this so often!
 Let me first say, I am so sorry that you are struggling.
-Having a toddler who still struggles to fall asleep and stay asleep at night can be exhausting both for the parents and the child.
+Having a toddler who won’t sleep through the night and who struggles to fall asleep at night can be exhausting both for the parents and the child.

 The main reason that toddler usually have trouble sleeping through the night, is because they have not yet learned independent sleep skills.
 What that means is that they need an external strategy to help them fall asleep and can not use their own internal strategy.
 Most external strategies that a toddler needs to fall asleep are feeding to sleep, co-sleeping with parents, or having the caregiver or parent lay with them in order to fall asleep.